 Discovery on behalf of the less knowledgeable spouse can mean ferreting out such important information as how profitable the business truly is, and what assets it holds in what locations, which sometimes may be grudgingly given or actively hidden.
 On the side of the business owner, it may mean providing an appropriate amount of information to ensure that the business is fairly considered, while protecting the business, its owner and employees against overzealous and harassing fishing expeditions which might well hamper operations or imperil sensitive information if not dealt with appropriately.
 If the parties cannot reach agreement as to how this investigation should proceed, the matter often ends up in front of a judge to determine how far the investigation into the closely held business should proceed.

-Business Valuation Experts
+The Importance of Business Valuation Experts

 Often the most critical element in determining the value of a closely held business is working with a professional business valuation expert.
 Sometimes the parties may choose one neutral expert to give an opinion of value for the business; more often, each party will retain their own valuation expert.
 If the matter results in a trial, the value of the business can come down to a “battle of the experts.”
 Even for a business owner who knows his/her business well and could testify as to its value, a court will often find the testimony of an outside expert on this issue more persuasive.
 It is an important role for counsel to be able to find the right expert to fit the situation, and to also have sufficient knowledge and experience to work competently with that expert to help get the information needed, to understand the methodology of the expert, and to know the questions to ask the expert both in developing the expert’s opinion and potentially presenting that expert’s testimony in court.
 While the expert can be an essential member of the team, it is the lawyer’s responsibility to quarterback the legal process and drive the matter to an appropriate conclusion for the client.